SkylerBrivic/Universal_Wheels/README.md

 The src folder contains the packages which contain all of the servlets and Java classes that are used for the backend of the game.

-The screenshots folder contains a list of screenshorts from the game which shows a series of snapshots of a sample playthrough of the game from start to finish in order (the first one listed is the earliest in the game).
+The screenshots folder contains a list of screenshots from the game which shows a series of snapshots of a sample playthrough of the game from start to finish in order (the first one listed is the earliest in the game).

 ### Dependencies: